 Your import will be given the same name as the spreadsheet's file name (along with the date it was imported), so be sure it has a name you'll remember when you monitor the upload status in the imports feed.
-Feathr also automatically saves every import as an audience segment for ease of use when preparing your email campaigns.
+Feathr also automatically saves every import as an audience Group for ease of use when preparing your email campaigns.

 You may also add descriptive tags to your import, which are searchable and filterable within Feathr's data tools.

 Once you've chosen your import file, the next step is to map each column to a data field in Feathr.
 If your service level includes custom data (Falcon and above), you can create as many custom data fields as your organization requires.
 If your license does not include custom data, choose from the default fields in the dropdown menu.